 It took another few years, but eventually everything clicked.
 I realized my lifelong desire to help women thrive, my background, and my own experiences were leading me to the path of Chinese medicine.
 From my first day of graduate school at AOMA, I knew I’d found what I was meant to do.

-I opened Songbird Acupuncture in 2015 and love working with women to help them thrive during motherhood and beyond.
+I opened Songbird Acupuncture in 2014 and love working with women to help them and their families thrive during motherhood and beyond.
 I believe everyone has the innate capacity to heal and return to themselves.
-I have compassion for the many paths that becoming a mother can take, and when working with both adult and pediatric patients, my focus is on lasting results as well as kindness, humor, and a non-judgmental attitude.
+I have compassion for the many paths that life can, and when working with both adult and pediatric patients, my focus is on lasting results as well as kindness, humor, and a non-judgmental attitude.

 When I’m not in clinic, I’m most likely hanging out with my husband, my teenage daughter, and our two cats and goofy dog.
 I love to cook, read everything I can get my hands on, and escape for hikes in quiet places next to creeks.